DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 - You have made local changes that you realise are "bad" and you do not want to commit them
   - Running `git reset --hard` will delete these changes and you will be in the state of your last commit.
 But note that all of that work will be deleted.
   - Not specifying a commit will reset to the commit pointed to by `HEAD`.
+- File change keeps appearing in git status even though it has been added to `.gitignore`
+	- This is because the file has already been tracked by git.
+To stop tracking the file you need to run `git rm --cached <file>`.
+Then commit the changes.